Khwarazm and Me answer some of the questions (mostly non-technical) that readers have sent us...

 By the way, we tested all of the examples in the book on Suns, Macs, and PCs.
 The examples work for us.
 If you are having problems with the examples, then you are probably having configuration problems.

-If you'd like to get an e-mail when we update the tutorial, please subscribe to our announcements list.
+subscribeIf you'd like to get an e-mail when we update the tutorial, please subscribe to our announcements list.
 It's a low-traffic list that only Tutorial team members can post to.
 For details, see Get Announcements about The Java Tutorial.

-You can read comments submitted to amazon.com by readers: about the third edition.
+What do other readers think of the tutorial?You can read comments submitted to amazon.com by readers: about the third edition.

-Read a complete change history of the tutorial.
+Where's the change history for the tutorial?Read a complete change history of the tutorial.